captest-io/cap-client/README.md

 This will display a JSON array.
 For a new user, the output will be `[]` (an empty JSON array).
 Otherwise, the output can be quite long.

-To start a new assignment, specify either a challenge unique universal identifier using `--uuid` or a combination of challenge name and version using `--name` and `--version`.
+To start a new assignment, specify a challenge unique universal identifier using `--uuid`, or a combination of challenge name and version using `--name` and `--version`.
 For example, to start an assignment for the trivial challenge used in the tutorial, use the following command,

 ```
 python cap_client.py start --name trivial --version 0.1